 Depending on what pizza you're making, you'll need to decide which is the best pizza sauce recipe to use.
 For Neapolitan and traditional Italian pizzas, I don't cook the pizza sauce.
 For making regular pizza I typically cook the sauce first to reduce it to a thick consistency.
 However, if you're making pizza sauce using tomato paste and tomato sauce, you don't have to cook it because it will already be thick enough.

-Recipes to Serve With Homemade Pizza
+Best Desserts to Serve With Homemade Pizza

 - Super Fudge Biscoff Brownies w/Cornflake Crunch